-The Audit Agreement has to be signed by all parties involved, the ) ('customer'), the Auditee, the auditors and the API Compliance Institute.
-When more than one QP or Responsible Person(s) of the Manuf.Auth.Holder are requesting the audit, for reasons of confidentiality, contracts with each QP can be documented separately.
+The Audit Agreement has to be signed by all parties involved, the customer, the Auditee, the auditors and the API Compliance Institute.
+When more than one QP or Responsible Person(s) of the MAH(s) and/or API manufacturer(s) are requesting the audit, for reasons of confidentiality, contracts with each QP or responsible person can be documented separately.

-In case of a 'self-assessment audit, the Audit Agreement has only to be signed by the customer as Auditee, the auditors and the API Compliance Institute.
+In case of a 'self-assessment audit', the Audit Agreement has only to be signed by the customer as Auditee, the auditors and the API Compliance Institute.

 The services listed in the following sections on the individual steps of the audit take place after the Audit Agreement has been signed by all parties and returned to the API Compliance Institute.

 A Secrecy Agreement that is designed to protect the confidential information of the Auditee will be prepared and signed.
 A proposed Secrecy Agreement is available in Annex 3.

-3.1.2 Preparation for the Audit
+4.1.2 Preparation for the Audit